semgrep/semgrep-docs/docs/writing-rules/autofix.md

     fix: ""
 ```

-When autofix is applied, this rule removes the detected code.
+When an autofix is applied, this rule removes the detected code.